-Some children are born with an extra piece of skin that can prevent them from certain activities, and even cause a speech impediment as they grow older.
+Some children are born with an extra piece of skin referred to as a lip tie.
+It can prevent children from certain activities, and even cause a speech impediment as they grow older.
 Dr. Saadia uses the best technologies available to help restore functionality to your child’s oral health.

 What is a Lip Tie?